Extremals of Log Sobolev inequality on non-compact manifolds and Ricci soliton structures: Introduction and main results

 An essential step in this program is to study the existence of extremals of the $\mathcal{W}$-entropy.
 This functional turns out to be intimately tied with the usual Log Sobolev functional which was extensively studied in literature.
 In particular, the existence problem for extremal functions of the Log Sobolev functional in the compact case was solved by O. Rothaus, \cite{Ro}.
 On the other hand, in the complete non-compact case, in \cite[Remark 3.2]{P1} Perelman raised the question whether extremals for the Log Sobolev functional exist.
 A motivation for studying the complete non-compact case is the fact that many interesting singularity models of the Ricci flow are non-compact, the cylinder $\mathbb{S}^2\times\mathbb{R}$ being the most basic example.

 Recently there have been some progresses on this problem in \cite{ZHQ}, where Q. S. Zhang provided a result on the existence of extremals on complete non-compact manifolds with bounded geometry satisfying an extra condition at infinity which avoids the escape at infinity of the entropy content of a minimizing sequence.
 Here bounded geometry means that the Riemann curvature tensor and all its covariant derivatives are bounded and that there is a uniform positive lower bound on the volume of geodesic balls of radius $1$.
-It is well known that these conditions are implied by an $L^{\infty}$ condition on the Riemann curvature tensor and its derivatives, jointly with a positive lower bound on the injectivity radii on the manifold.
+It is well known that these conditions imply a positive lower bound on the injectivity radii on the manifold; \cite{CheegerPhD}.
 Furthermore, in the same paper, Zhang also proved that an extremal function may not exist if the condition at infinity is violated.

 The main analytical result of this paper establishes the existence of extremals for the Log Sobolev functional replacing the bounded geometry condition considered in \cite{ZHQ} with only a lower control on the Ricci curvature and a positive lower bound on the injectivity radius.
 Moroever, asking bounded Ricci curvature, we can conclude that the extremal function decays more than exponentially at infinity.